6RiverSystems/mmmbbb/README.md

   active under the hood, even though it will appear disabled in the gRPC API.
 - All published messages must (currently) have a JSON payload, not arbitrary binary data.
 This restriction may be lifted in the future.
+- Some activities the Google emulator considers an error, `mmmbbb` does not.
+For example, several subscription settings can be modified via the gRPC API after subscription creation in `mmmbbb`, but not in Google's products.
+Google treats an HTTP Push endpoint that returns content with a 201 No Content response as an error (NACK), `mmmbbb` does not.

 ## Database model